spinnaker/governance/governance.md

 * Ruslan Meshenberg (Netflix)
 * Steven Kim (Google)

-The SC should remain with an odd number of members so as to avoid deadlock.
-The SC will nominate a chairperson for a 1 year term.
-Their duty is to run/call meetings, take meeting notes, and call votes.
+The Steering Committee will initially have five members.
+The Steering Committee may adjust the size of the committee each year as they deems appropriate, with a bias towards an odd number of members to avoid voting deadlocks.
+In the event that someone from the Steering Committee leaves during their term, the Steering Committee shall appoint someone to fill the remainder of the term.
+Each year, the Steering Committee will nominate a member to serve as the Chairperson for that year.
+The Chair's duties will include calling and runnings meetings, calling votes, and ensuring that meeting notes are recorded.

 ## Special Interest Groups